boybenson/boybenson/README.md

 ## I'm an aspiring software developer exploring the everlasting and interesting world of javascript 😈🤩🚀

-- 🔭 I’m currently a software developer intern at [Tendo](https://www.tengahq.com/).
+- 🔭 I’m currently a software developer at [Tendo](https://www.tengahq.com/).

 - 🌱 I’m currently learning to write softwares with [Typescript](https://www.typescriptlang.org/docs/)